jorge-correia/linux/Documentation/sound/alsa-configuration.rst

 Don't put the value over 20.
 Changing via sysfs has no sanity check.

-NB: ``ignore_ctl_error=1`` just provides a quick way to work around the issues.
-If you have a buggy device that requires these quirks, please report it to the upstream.
+NB: ``ignore_ctl_error=1`` may help when you get an error at accessing the mixer element such as URB error -22.
+This happens on some buggy USB device or the controller.
+This workaround corresponds to the ``quirk_flags`` bit 14, too.

 NB: ``quirk_alias`` option is provided only for testing / development.
 If you want to have a proper support, contact to upstream for